 A fracture is the medical term for a broken bone.
 There is often the misconception that the term fracture is used to describe an injury less severe than a break, but to medical professionals, fractured means broken.
 You can see above that there are a lot of ways to describe different fractures.
 The least severe would be a non-displaced fracture, meaning that the bones are still lined up perfectly.
 As the bones move out of normal alignment or into multiple different positions or pieces we use other terms like angulation and comminution to relay the severity of these injuries.
 All fractures require urgent to emergent medical care and treatment to help optimize recovery.
 Some of these injuries require surgery but many factures can be treated with immobilization by splints, casts, etc.

 Our team here at Complete Health Partners can help determine the best plan of action to treat your fracture in both the acute and long term phase of your recovery.
 Finding a provider who you trust with you care will be crucial in helping you receive the most modern, effective, and efficient fracture care available today.

-At Complete Health, we have a highly skilled team of both urgent care and sports medicine providers to help you through all phases in your recovery after an injury.
+At Complete Health, we have a highly skilled team for both orthopedic urgent care and sports medicine to help you through all phases in your recovery after an injury.
 We can treat you for both the initial injury as well as get you follow up in our Sports Medicine Clinic where we employ cutting edge technology and treatment to help get you back on the field, on the job, or just back to enjoying your life as quickly and safely as possible.